The Latest Google Algorithm Update - Is Your Brand An Expert?

 You may (or may not) be aware that Google rolled out a Core update in early August.
 This means that they made some adjustments to the main algorithm (rather than pushing a new algorithm).

 Understanding these names gets right to the meat of the update itself.
-The sites most affected contained what Google calls “your money or your life” (YMYL) content - or content that, according to Google’s Search Quality Evaluator Guidelines “could potentially impact the future happiness, health, financial stability, or safety of users” such as pages where people are making payments, conducting financial transactions of any sort, providing information about finances, health, legal advice, government information, or other important things.
+The sites most affected contained what Google calls “your money or your life" (YMYL) content - or content that, according to Googles Search Quality Evaluator Guidelines “could potentially impact the future happiness, health, financial stability, or safety of users" such as pages where people are:

-In order to understand why the update might have hit these types of sites harder than others, we need to understand what Google looks for when assessing the quality of the information on a page.
-One of the key factors is what Google calls “Expertise, Authoritativeness, and Trustworthiness (E-A-T).”
-This means, that, alongside assessing your page and your site to understand the purpose of a page, the quality and length of the main content on a page and the reputation of your site, Google tries to understand your expertise, how authoritative you are on a subject compared to other sites and how much Google can trust your overall site,
+“Expertise, Authoritativeness, and Trustworthiness", this means, that, alongside assessing your page and your site to understand the purpose of a page, the quality and length of the main content on a page and the reputation of your site, Google tries to understand:

 So, Google will look at your link profile, at who is talking about your brand and who is recommending the page in question, but Google will also look at the reputation of the author of your content and the other signals that indicate expertise, whether that is coverage in related niche publications, badges with links to industry associations or an author who blogs in multiple locations complete with a bio page on your site.
 Google will also look at the quality and relevance of your content and whether people remain on your pages after entering your site from a Google search result, or whether they bounce.